ansys/pyfluent/doc/source/user_guide/boundary_conditions.rst

 Listing zones
 ~~~~~~~~~~~~~
-The ``define.boundary_conditions.list_zones`` TUI prints in the console window the types
+The ``define.boundary_conditions.list_zones`` TUI command prints in the Fluent console
-and IDs of all zones.
+the types and IDs of all zones.

 .. code:: python